1. Attend a MANDATORY, one-hour Legal and Professional Issues Session the semester before you plan to intern.

 |4||160||4||Weekly journals, academic paper (6-10 pages, citing peer-reviewed sources) and final reflective paper (or discipline appropriate assignment)|

 |8||320||8||Weekly journals, academic paper (6-10 pages, citing peer-reviewed sources), final reflective paper (or discipline appropriate assignment, and a second, larger project (e.g., another academic paper, presentation or portfolio)|

-*Please Note: Academic internships over eight credits are rare and the workload for such an intership would require corresopondingly more hours of on-site and academic work.
-The terms of an 8+ credit internship will have to be negotiqated with the sponsoring academic department and the Office of Experiential Learning and Community Engagement (ELCE).
+*Please Note: Academic internships over eight credits are rare and the workload for such an internship would require correspondingly more hours of on-site and academic work.
+The terms of an 8+ credit internship will have to be negotiated with the sponsoring academic department and the Office of Experiential Learning and Community Engagement (ELCE).

 4. When registering for classes during typical registration periods, those planning to register for internship credits must be sure to register for the "Internship placeholder" based on the semester information below: